 The difference between “Kings” and “Lackeys”

-- Kings see behind the rules into an ethical landscape of causes and effects, and take this landscape very seriously, Lackeys do not.
+- Kings see behind the laws into an ethical landscape of causes and effects, and take this landscape seriously, Lackeys do not.
+Lackeys just see rules to follow or disobey.

-- Kings understand the tragedy of the commons and make laws for the greater good, Lackeys do not.
+- Kings understand the tragedy of the commons (selfishness of people and its consequences) and make laws for the greater good of all, Lackeys do not understand these and instead simply pursue their own gain.

-- Good Kings care deeply about the well being they are able to create globally, while Lackeys often only care for their own well being.
+- Good Kings care deeply about the well being they are able to create globally, while Lackeys often only care for their own well being/gain.

 - Kings see rules – not as rules, but as tools.
 Lackeys see rules as burdens.